Paul the Apostle: Role of women

+Beth Allison Barr believes that Paul's beliefs on women were progressive for the time period.
+Barr notes that medieval theologians rarely quoted him to support their patriarchal views and that Pope John Paul II believed that using these passages to support the inferiority of women would be akin to justifying slavery, due to the historical context of the household codes.
+Wives, like slaves, were considered to be under male authority in Roman law.
+Barr believes that Paul's intended message was to counter these ideals: he addresses women first and places Jesus as the ultimate authority that everyone was meant to submit to.
+She also notes that Paul did not believe that women were "deformed men" like his Roman contemporaries and used maternal language most frequently, often using such metaphors to describe himself as a woman.
+Barr believes that Roman authorities thought that early Christians were "gender deviants" precisely because they did not enforce the household codes as intended.
+She also believes that Paul was quoting Cicero when saying that women should be silent, before going on to counter this reasoning, and that this is more obvious when the verses are read aloud.

 Views on homosexuality

-Most Christian traditions say Paul clearly portrays homosexuality as sinful in two specific locations: Romans 1:26–27, and 1 Corinthians 6:9-10.
+Most Christian traditions say Paul clearly portrays homosexuality as sinful in two specific locations: Romans 1:26–27, and 1 Corinthians 6:9–10.
 Another passage, 1 Timothy 1:8–11, addresses the topic more obliquely.
 Since the 19th century, however, most scholars have concluded that 1 Timothy (along with 2 Timothy and Titus) is not original to Paul, but rather an unknown Christian writing in Paul's name some time in the late-1st to mid-2nd century.

 Influence

 Paul's influence on Christian thinking arguably has been more significant than any other New Testament author.
 Paul declared that "Christ is the end of the law", exalted the Christian church as the body of Christ, and depicted the world outside the Church as under judgment.
 Paul's writings include the earliest reference to the "Lord's Supper", a rite traditionally identified as the Christian communion or Eucharist.
 In the East, church fathers attributed the element of election in Romans 9 to divine foreknowledge.
 The themes of predestination found in Western Christianity do not appear in Eastern theology.